stefanhiemer/topoptlab/docs/source/introduction/intro_to.md

 #
 export_final_design()
 ```
+This is also the workflow that runs under hood of the  `main` function in
+`topoptlab.topology_optimization`.

+## Closing Remarks

-A few closing remarks: i) in many cases, simple smoothing is not enough to get
+In many cases, simple smoothing is not enough to get rid of numerical artifacts
-rid of numerical artifacts and different filters or combinations thereof must
+and different filters or combinations thereof must be used.
+Among many other
-be used.
-Among many other things, filtering can be used to create near black
+things, filtering can be used to create near black and white design via smooth
-and white design via smooth Haeviside filters or to guarantee a manufactureable
+Haeviside filters or to guarantee a manufactureable design {cite}`langelaar2017additive`.
-design. ii) so far, only density-based TO with the modified SIMP interpolation
+So far, only density-based TO with the modified SIMP interpolation has been
-has been presented.
-Other interpolation schemes exist like RAMP and especially
+presented, but other interpolation schemes like RAMP exist and are required
-for multimaterial oprimization are required. iii) besides TO, sizing
-and shape optimization
+e. g. for multimaterial oprimization.

+## Recommended References

 For further reading regarding TO, the following references are recommended:

-- review article from 2013 {cite}`sigmund2013topology`: one of the first places to start if one is new to the topic
+- review article from 2013 {cite}`sigmund2013topology`: one of the first places to start if one is new to the topic and gives a good overview over different approaches to TO

 - an educational article with associated Matlab code {cite}`andreassen2011efficient`: read the paper and compare with the "translation" to Python in the monolithic_codes directory